How a Block is Made

 - The previous block's

-proof (unless this is the genesis block). - The
+PsyCheckpointStateTransitionCircuitproof (unless this is the genesis block). - The

-(which is a public input to this circuit, taken from the actual previous block's finalizedCHKP
+previous_block_chkp_root(which is a public input to this circuit, taken from the actual previous block's finalizedCHKProot). - Witnesses for new block metadata like

-. - Merkle proofs for appending to the
+block_timeandfinal_random_seed_contribution. - Merkle proofs for appending to the

-tree and proving the previousCHKP
+CHKPtree and proving the previousCHKPleaf.

 - Proves: